Skip to the content.

 1. Component Mapping: Discrete components (C1, C2, CO₂, etc.) are mapped directly

-1. Mass Conservation: Total mass is preserved through the redistribution
+5. Mass Conservation: Total source pseudo-fraction moles and mass are preserved through the binning

-2. BIP Transfer: For EOS phases, BIPs are copied element-by-element from reference
+6. BIP Transfer: For EOS phases, BIPs are copied element-by-element from the reference

 References